TerribleCodes/100-days-of-Node.js/6. NodeJS Package Manager/npm Introduction.md

     }
 ```
 - Example: `"mongoose": "^4.5.7"`
-- `major version number` :  A new feature that effects teh whole application.
+- `major version number` :  A new feature that effects the whole application.
 5.0.0
 - `minor version number` :  New features that doesn't effect the existing API.
 If there's no bug, `patch version number` will be 0.
 4.6.0
 - `patch version number` :  Small bug fixes.
 4.5.8
 - `^` or `~` character indicates that the package needs to be changed or not depending on the major and the minor versions.
 Ex: `"4.5.x"`